 WHO WERE THOSE WHO CAME?

-They were a mixed bunch, ordinary folks, students, pastors, teachers, church members, and former soldiers many of whom had fought in the second world war and were now on their way back to Britain.
-This was a great opportunity as life was hard in the Caribbean, jobs were scarce and the future bleak, going to Britain to
+They were a mixed bunch who came, ordinary folks, students, pastors, teachers, church members, and former soldiers many who had fought in the second world war and were now on their way back to Britain.
+All in all, for those who came, this was a great opportunity, a once in a lifetime chance and the new arrivals grabbed it with both hands.